transloadit/uppy/website/src/docs/vue.md

 Instead of adding a UI plugin to an Uppy instance with `.use()`, the Uppy instance can be passed into components as an `uppy` prop.

-Note: At the moment, this example is not functional due to an unresolved issue with using other plugins with the Dashboard

 ```vue
 <template>
   <div id="app">